andrew-pa/rsrssr/README.md

 ## Data Storage

 The application uses SQLite to store data.
 The database includes tables for feeds, items, and update statistics.
 SQLAlchemy is used as the ORM to interact with the database.
+The database location can be overridden via the `RSRSSR_DB_PATH` environment variable (defaults to `instance/rss_feeds.db`).

 ## Running the Server Locally